nmwhitehead/Healthcare-Costs/README.md

 # The Increasing Cost of Healthcare in America

 A while back, I was looking for some real-world data to use to enhance my skills in Supervised Machine Learning with Sklearn  and graphing with Matplotlib.
-At that time, politics happened to be happening, and the topic of healthcare was brought up.
+At the time, politics was happening, and the topic of healthcare was brought up.
 A lot.
 And so, I searched for and found The National Health Expenditure Accounts (NHEA)'s data on U.S. spending on healthcare since 1960 on [CMS.gov](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/NationalHealthExpendData/NationalHealthAccountsHistorical)

 ## Graphing Time

-After cleaning the data to remove the commas and convert the strings to floats, I did some Exporitory Data Analysis by making some simple graphs to look at how the cost of healthcare has changed.
+After cleaning the data to remove the commas and convert the strings to floats, I did some Exploratory Data Analysis by making some simple graphs to look at how the cost of healthcare has changed.
 I started with the obvious graph of the total amount of spending per year.

 <img src='Graphs/Healthcare_Cost.png'/>